 Graduates have gone on to work with companies including Media RendezVous, Animiki See Digital Production Inc., Manito Ahbee and APTN.
 They have worked on numerous film and television productions, developed their own projects and screened them at national and international film festivals.

-NSI New Voices is led by Ursula Lawson with program coordinator Trinity Bruce, NSI Aboriginal training programs advisor Lisa Meeches and Elder Colin Mousseau.
+NSI New Voices is led by Ursula Lawson with Aboriginal programs & administrative assistant Kaya Wheeler, NSI Aboriginal training programs advisor Lisa Meeches and Elder Colin Mousseau.

-NSI New Voices is funded by Presenting Sponsor Manitoba Tourism, Culture, Heritage, Sport and Consumer Protection; Program Partners Telefilm Canada and the Centre for Aboriginal Human Resource Development (CAHRD); NSI Aboriginal Training Programs Partner Manitoba Liquor & Lotteries; Strategic Sponsor Shaw Media; Supporting Sponsors Entertainment One, Super Channel, Corus Entertainment and imagineNATIVE; Provincial Sponsor Manitoba Film & Music; and Industry Partners Academy of Canadian Cinema & Television (ACCT) and the Directors Guild of Canada.
+NSI New Voices is funded by Presenting Sponsor Manitoba Tourism, Culture, Heritage, Sport and Consumer Protection; Program Partners Telefilm Canada and the Centre for Aboriginal Human Resource Development (CAHRD); NSI Aboriginal Training Programs Partner Manitoba Liquor & Lotteries; Supporting Sponsors Entertainment One, Super Channel, Corus Entertainment, Breakthrough Entertainment and imagineNATIVE; Provincial Sponsor Manitoba Film & Music; Industry Partners Academy of Canadian Cinema & Television (ACCT) and the Directors Guild of Canada; and Service Sponsor William F. White.
+NSI Core Funders are Manitoba Tourism, Culture, Heritage, Sport and Consumer Protection and the City of Winnipeg through the Winnipeg Arts Council.

 About the National Screen Institute

-The National Screen Institute is renowned for having given many emerging filmmakers, television writers and producers their first breaks, and for providing training and production support through courses like NSI Totally Television, NSI Drama Prize, NSI New Voices, NSI Features First, NSI Lifestyle & Reality Series Producer, Movie Central Script to Screen and NSI Aboriginal Documentary.
+Renowned for having given many emerging filmmakers, television writers and producers their first breaks, the National Screen Institute provides training and production support through courses like NSI Totally Television, NSI Drama Prize, NSI New Voices, NSI Features First, Movie Central Script to Screen, Shaw Media Diverse TV Director, NSI Aboriginal Documentary, TELUS STORYHIVE and TELUS Optik™ Local.

 All media enquiries